CyanTabby/VRChatMinus-PS/README.md

 This version:
 * Doesn't require you to force close and restart Steam every time you launch VRChat (due to Steam thinking the game is still running)
 * Accepts launch options and passes them through to VRChat
-* Allegedly doesn't break video players with certain links
+* Allegedly doesn't break video players with certain links <!--why?-->

-# Installation
+# Setup
 1. Download the files [here](https://github.com/CyanTabby/VRChatMinus-PS/archive/refs/heads/main.zip) or by clicking the green `<> Code` button then `Download ZIP`
 2. Extract `VRChatMinus-PS-main.zip`
 3. Allow local PowerShell scripts to run without being signed.
 You can find this in Windows settings by searching for "scripts"
+4. (Optional) Modify or add your preferred VRChat launch options in `VRChatMinus-PS.ps1` with any text editor
+5. Right click on `VRChatMinus-PS.ps1` and select `Run with PowerShell` to test run the script and generate a shortcut
+6. Move the shortcut wherever you want (desktop, taskbar, start menu, etc.)

 # Usage
-1. **Only required first time:** Right click on `VRChatMinus-PS.ps1` and select `Run with PowerShell` to test the script and generate a shortcut
-2. **Optional:** Modify or add your preferred VRChat launch options in `VRChatMinus-PS.ps1` with any text editor
-3. WIP
+1. Open the shortcut

+# Notes
+* If the location of `VRChatMinus-PS.ps1` changes you may need to generate a new shortcut the same way as in step 5 of [Setup](https://github.com/CyanTabby/VRChatMinus-PS#setup)
+* If you want the shortcut icon to be VRChat then just delete `VRChatMinus-PS.ico` and a new shortcut will be created next time it's run
+* If you want to change the launch options for a specific shortcut then right click it, go to Properties, and they're at the end of Target (make sure to leave the double quotes at the end)
 <!-- TODO:
-compare launch speed and in-game performance to original and baseline finish readme when it's not 6am and I haven't slept -->
+compare launch speed and in-game performance to original and baseline -->